 Benefits:

 This app will help the nurses keep better track or the items in the stock room.
 It will eliminate lost money for items that go unchecked out and are never paid for on a patient’s bill.
 It will be a quicker system than the nurses already have, which is a desktop computer the nurse actually has to sit down at and check out the items.
-This makes it easier for the nurses are always active and do not have much time to sit down on a computer to fill out the paper work.
+This makes it easier for the nurses who are always active and do not have much time to sit down on a computer to fill out the paper work.

 Brief description of any artifacts (if any) residing on the device